barchart/documentation-generator/docs/content/product_overview.md

 ## Example Sites

 The site **you are viewing now** was created with this tool.
-Here are some other Barchart products which use this tool for technical documentation:
+Here are some other Barchart products which have been documented with this tool:

 * [Barchart Market Data SDK](https://barchart.github.io/marketdata-api-js/#/)
 * [Barchart Alert Service SDK](https://barchart.github.io/alerts-client-js/#/)